 Pain, however, can be the least of the worries for some dogs.
 Bee stings may lead to a severe, life-threatening allergic reaction that can lead to shock and even death.
 Here’s what you need to know when curiosity stings the pet.

 Curious dogs are often stung on the face or in the mouth, resulting in a flurry of yelping and pawing at the muzzle or other affected areas.
-Other signs can range from mild to severe, depending on the location of the sting, the number of stings, and if your dog has an allergy to the bee venom.
+Other signs can range from mild to severe, depending on the location of the sting, the number of stings and whether your dog has an allergy to the bee venom.

 Lucky dogs will get by with just a local reaction: redness, mild swelling, heat and potentially itching at the sting site.
 This usually goes away on its own within a day or so.